 Conducting a user research test will be very revealing in terms of your content’s usability.
 This may not be possible for every single article – or even most articles – but testing every so often will help keep you on track.

 Pro tip: Watch out for the Hawthorne Effect – users will try to please the researcher when observed.
 The results you end up with may not always reflect actual usability.

 Optimize your knowledge base article for search if you can.
 You’ll increase traffic to your content over time from existing customers using search engines, and potential customers browsing the same topics.

 This means including things in your article like:

 - Tagging with appropriate keywords

 - Optimising for a keyword string (if you have one in mind)

 - Alt text for images

-Ideally SEO should be designed into your whole documentation strategy.
-Your knowledge base must be properly indexed by search engines and content should match real user search queries.
+Ideally, SEO should be designed into your whole documentation strategy.
+Your knowledge base must be optimized to properly indexed by search engines and content should match real user search queries.